 King Felipe laid a wreath at the church in the honour of the General Castaños and his army.
 Then the royal couple greeted the members of the orchestra and the representatives of the religious community.

 Next stop was the Bailén Battle Museum.
-Their Majesties the Kings were received by a rifle salvo of a platoon composed of neighbors “reenactors of the battle” dressed in period uniforms.
+They received by a rifle salvo of a platoon composed of neighbours “reenactors of the battle” dressed in period uniforms.

 Felipe and Letizia toured the permanent exhibition, which shows from the beginning and the causes of the War of Independence (1808-1814) to its consequences, making a tour of the opposing armies, their weapons, the political organization, the most noteworthy characters, and the crucial and decisive role that Bailén and his people played in that much-remembered Battle.

-Don Felipe and Doña Letizia during the tour of the Museum received explanations by the delegated councilor of the Area of Historical Heritage, Crafts and Ceramics.
+Felipe and Letizia during the tour of the Museum received explanations by the delegated councillor of the Area of Historical Heritage, Crafts and Ceramics.